Felieton/GeneticAlgorithm/README.md

-# GeneticAlgorithm
+# Genetic Algorithm
-Implementation of Genetic algorihtm in Python
+Implementation of Genetic algorihtm in Python.
+Goal of the algorithm is design the routes between pins on a PCB board.

+Work in progress...